ITensor/Derive.jl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Derive.jl bug report
+name: DerivableInterfaces.jl bug report
-about: Create a bug report to help us improve Derive.jl
+about: Create a bug report to help us improve DerivableInterfaces.jl
 title: "[BUG] YOUR SHORT DESCRIPTION OF THE BUG HERE"
 labels: ["bug"]
 assignees: ''